asagi4/comfyui-prompt-control/README.md

 # Known issues

-- None at the moment
+- For some reason, ComfyUI isn't caching the dynamic graphs after all. :( I'm sure it did when I tested previously.